Tips / Sunday March 1, 2026

 These attacks usually deal with patches, but unfortunately, they are pretty hard to mitigate.

-Internet of Things breaches
+Internet of Things Breaches

 The Internet of Things (IoT) is by far the most significant technological advancement in human civilization.
 Today, almost everything we own is connected to the internet.
-This is amazing on the one hand but exceptionally threatening on the other.
+This is amazing on the one hand, but exceptionally threatening on the other.

 Unfortunately, however, these smart devices, which otherwise make our lives so much easier (and fun), are the weakest point in protecting our data and personal information.

-The good news, however, is that IoT attacks are decreasing in North America by 3%.
+The good news, however, is that IoT attacks in North America are decreasing by 3%.
 This is mainly due to people’s increased awareness of this threat.

 Knowing the threats is, without a doubt, the first step in preventing attacks on your and your client’s personal data.
 So, as a business owner, you have even more responsibility to understand these threats and try to mitigate them.